louholand/2024-lede-homework/README.md

 # Homework for Lede 2024

-These are my homework assignments for [Lede 2024](https://ledeprogram.com), a 10-week intensive program on coding, data analysis, and visual storytelling.
+These are some of my homework assignments for [Lede 2024](https://ledeprogram.com), a 10-week intensive program on coding, data analysis, and visual storytelling.

 ## Assignments